voxpupuli/puppet-nfs/README.md

 ###Modules needed:

-stdlib by puppetlabs
+puppetlabs/stdlib >= 4.5.0
-concat by puppetlabs
+puppetlabs/concat >= 1.1.2

 ###Software versions needed:

 facter > 1.6.2
-puppet > 2.6.2
+puppet > 3.2.0

 ##Limitations

 ##Contributing

 Derdanne modules are open projects.
 So if you want to make this module even better, you can contribute to this module on [Github](https://github.com/derdanne/puppet-nfs).

 This module based on Harald Skoglund <haraldsk@redpill-linpro.com> from https://github.com/haraldsk/puppet-module-nfs/ but has been fundementally refactored